ilia-fischer/dataex-api/README.md

 1. To build image: `docker build -t dataex-api .`

 2. If you have independent mongodb:

   a.
 To run container: `docker run -p 3000:3000 --name dataex-api-container dataex-api`

   b.
 To stop container: `docker rm -f dataex-api-container``

 3. If you want to run mongodb as part of Docker setup:

   a.
 To run the whole setup: `docker-compose up`

   b.
-To stop the whole setup: `docker-compose down`
+To stop the whole setup: `docker-compose stop` (Note: `docker-compose down` will remove the data!!!)

 Usage examples: